 Falling objects will initially accelerate due to their weight and very little air resistance.
-As the velocity of the object increases, so does the upward force, which is air resistance.
+As the velocity of the object increases, so does the air resistance, which acts as an upward force.

 This leads to falling objects reaching terminal velocity, which is the point at which the velocity of the object stays constant.
 This means it is not accelerating or decelerating.
 At this point, the resultant force is 0, which means the object is falling at a constant speed.